 Capelin depth distributions during offshore acoustic surveys in Div.
 3L

-Frank et al. does not use the change in capelin diel vertical migrations (DVM) post-1991 to support or refute the capelin collapse hypothesis.
+Frank et al. do not use the change in capelin diel vertical migrations (DVM) post-1991 to support or refute the capelin collapse hypothesis.
 The change in capelin DVM post-1991 required dedicated experiments in 1995 and 1999 to address the potential impact of DVM changes on the availability of capelin to the acoustic surveys (Mowbray 2002).
 The proportion of capelin biomass in the trawl zone (bottom 4 m of the water column) increased post-1991 (Mowbray 2002), likely a response to a decline in the risk of Atlantic cod predation that may drive capelin into the pelagic zone (Rose 1993).
 Furthermore, when capelin densities were low, capelin were found in closer association with the bottom and DVM was less pronounced compared to when capelin densities were high (Mowbray 2002).
 The range of values for diel changes in capelin detectability obtained from these experiments were used in the calculation of confidence estimates for each survey since 1988 using a Monte Carlo simulation.
 Confidence estimates indicate a significant decline in capelin biomass between the late 1980s and 1991 (Fig. 4).

 In summary, while the DVM experiments were performed to improve acoustic estimates, they also demonstrate how capelin were more available to the FBTS post-1991 and, along with a change in trawl gear in 1995, introduced a bias in the pelagic data obtained from the FBTS.
 The change in DVM behavior of capelin post-1991 suggests that the population has declined and supports the capelin collapse hypothesis.